TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 # 🔥 News
-- *2023.12*: &nbsp;🎉🎉 I won the National Scholarship for college students in the academic year 2022-2023.
+- *2023.12*: &nbsp;🎉🎉 Happy to be awarded the National Scholarship for college students in the academic year 2022-2023.

 # 📝 Competitions